Kreuger writes in the voice of his hero, ex-sheriff Cork O’Connor

 The descriptions of the Minnesota backwoods are so real you can smell the smoke from the forest fires, and there is a great character in Henry Meloux, the Anishinaabe mide who is also Cork’s father figure.
 I also really like the way Kreuger writes about Cork and Jo’s marriage, the sweat equity that goes into a good relationship and the work it takes so you can both come back to it from mistakes made.

 Lake Superior, Kitchigami, is an omnipresence throughout the novel and it’s only fitting that the novel ends as it begins, on it with a monster storm and page-turning, heart-in-your-mouth action.
 Good summer read.

-I knew whodunnit from the first, and I think the cops, all of them, should have known it, too.
-Or at least suspected it.
-The first and best suspect is always the spouse, and the motive here was far too enormous to be overlooked.
-I hate it when cops are dumb, and then are never called on it.
+I knew whodunnit from the first, and I think the cops, all of them, should have known it, too, or at least suspected it.
 “You morons!”
 I kept shouting.
-That’s why three stars instead of four.
 They didn’t even bother to look in the medicine cabinet!
 But the point is, I was shouting.
 Kreuger had me to the last page.

 Author and founder of Storyknife.org.